jason-sayeed/acebook-mobile-backend/README.md

 ## Architecture

-This application is comprised of a backend API built with Express
+This application is comprised of a backend API built with Express.
+You can find more details about this backend's architecture [here](https://github.com/makersacademy/acebook-mern-vite/blob/main/docs/backend_structure.md)

 ## Authentication